nitish-nagesh/scholarhaven/README.md

 # uci-ics-phd-positions
-Repository for Ph.D. positions in the Donald Bren School of Information and Computer Sciences at UC Irvine (for Fall 2025)
+Repository for info about hiring prospecive undergraduate students/graduate students/postdocs in the Donald Bren School of Information and Computer Sciences at UC Irvine (for Fall 2025)

 <!-- # Ph.D. positions - sample